StefRuseva88/CI-workflow-JS-app/README.md

-# Implementing CI workflow in GitHub Actions.
+# Implementing CI workflow in GitHub Actions
 ## This is a test project for Back-End Test Automation March 2024 Course @ SoftUni
 ---
 ### Overview